Baklava

 Now here’s the hard part….leave the baklava at room temperature for 8 hours, uncovered, to let the syrup properly absorb, and allow the flavors and layers to meld together.

-Can Baklava be frozen?
 Yes, it freezes beautifully.
-Store for up to 3 months in a sealed container.
+Store for up to 3 months in an airtight container, to prevent absorption of off odors.

 Baklava